ACOPOST - A Collection Of POS Taggers

 Web page started.

 Part-of-speech (POS) tagging is the task of assigning grammatical classes to words in a natural language sentence.
-It's important because subsequent processing stages (such as parsing) become easier if the word class for a word is available.
+It's important because subsequent processing stages (such as parsing or sentence translaiton) become easier if the word class for a word is available.

 Here's an English example of a tagged sentence taken from the Wall Street Journal of the Penn Treebank: